Cooptimizing Safety and Performance with a Control-Constrained Formulation: Case Study

 In terms of the rollout cost, our method consistently outperforms Baseline 2 and 3 mostly due the fact that MPPI, in finite data regime, is only able to find locally optimal solution.
 Similarly, our method outperforms Baseline 4, because the non-convex optimization used in Baseline 4 is not solved to global optimum.
 Perhaps surprisingly, our method consistently outperforms Baseline 1.
 Though Baseline 1 and our method are computed using the same numerical tool, Baseline 1 is more severely affected by the discretization of the state space.
 Note that Baseline 1 augments its state space with an auxiliary state $z$ that is used to determine the actual value of the state.
 The discretization of the auxiliary state $z$ has a significant effect on the quality of the synthesized control signals, and we will demonstrate the effect using an ablation study on the number of grid points $z_{res}$ used in $z$'s dimension.
 The result of this ablation study is compiled in the bottom right table of Fig. \ref{fig:boat2d_traj_comp}.
 The performance of Baseline 1, in terms of trajectory cost, improves as the number of grid points in $z$ increases.
 However, the improvement of performance comes with a negative consequence of significant increase in offline computation time.

 We now examine the computation time.
 Compared to other methods, Baseline 1 and our method require the most offline computation, given the fact that the value functions are computed using dynamic programming on a grid \cite{mitchell07lst}.
+It is worthwhile to point out that our method requires significantly less offline computation, primarily due to the fact that our method does not require an auxiliary state as in \cite{altarovici13}, and the reduction in computation scales with the discretization of the auxiliary state.
+Though our method requires solving two optimal control problems, it is typically much faster than \cite{altarovici13} as the number of grid points used for the auxiliary state is much larger than 2.
 Baseline 3 requires some minimal offline computation for the safety value function.
 On the other hand, online methods Baseline 2 and Baseline 4 do not require any offline computation.
 For online computation time, Baseline 1 and our method outperform the rest of the baselines, as both methods solve quadratic programs, for which we use fast and reliable solver Gurobi \cite{gurobi}, for control synthesis online.

 We demonstrate the qualitative behaviors of the methods by showing the state trajectories, obtained using the synthesized closed-loop control signals over the entire time horizon, starting from a particular initial state in Fig. \ref{fig:boat2d_traj_comp}.
 The trajectory from our method is quite similar to that of Baseline 1, though the trajectory from Baseline 1 is slightly suboptimal for the aforementioned reasons.
 Baseline 2 and 3 unsurprisingly enter into a local minimum early on and are never able to recover.
 Baseline 4 fails to be safe as the corresponding optimization problem does not return the optimal solution satisfying the state constraint.